Skip to Content

 Expert Insights and Scientific Perspectives

-Additional insights from the School of Veterinary Studies at The University of Edinburgh and the American Journal of Veterinary Research further support the potential benefits of tongue ties in improving breathing in horses with DDSP, though not necessarily for those without airway issues.
+Additional insights from the School of Veterinary Studies at The University of Edinburgh and the American Journal of Veterinary Research support the notion that tongue ties can improve breathing in horses with DDSP.
+However, they also suggest that for horses without airway issues, the benefits may be less pronounced, highlighting the importance of selective and informed use.

 Picture of racehorses with their tongues tied.